sonidy/icxpaperwallet/README.md

-A simple to use ICX paper wallet address generator.
+An easy to use ICX paper wallet address generator.